2012 Women's South American Volleyball Club Championship

 The 2012 Women's South American Volleyball Club Championship was the fourth official edition of the women's volleyball tournament, played by four teams over 4–6 September 2012 in Osasco, Brazil.
 The winning team qualified for the 2012 FIVB Women's Club World Championship.

 Competing clubs

-Round-Robyn
+Round-Robin

 The competition system for the tournament was a single Round-Robin system.
 Each team plays once against each of the 3 remaining teams.
 Points are accumulated during the whole tournament, and the final ranking is determined by the total points gained.